-- Vomiting blood (that can look like "coffee-grounds")
+- Vomiting blood or material that can look like coffee grounds

 - Weight loss

-- Perforation (a hole through the wall of the stomach)
+- A hole through the wall of your stomach called a perforation

-- Gastric outlet obstruction from swelling or scarring that blocks the passageway leading from the stomach to the small intestine.
+- Swelling or scarring that blocks the passageway from your stomach to your small intestine

-Taking NSAIDs can cause any of the above symptoms without warning.
-The risk is especially concerning for the elderly and for those with a prior history of having peptic ulcer disease.
+Taking NSAIDs can lead to an ulcer without warning.
+The risk is especially concerning for the elderly and those with a history of peptic ulcer disease.